kevinsqi/react-circular-progressbar/.github/ISSUE_TEMPLATE/bug_report.md

 ### Reproducible example

-[Fork this Codesandbox](_https://codesandbox.io/s/reactcircularprogressbar-issue-template-3zm3j_) and modify it to demonstrate the issue you're having.
+Fork this Codesandbox and modify it to demonstrate the issue you're having: https://codesandbox.io/s/reactcircularprogressbar-issue-template-3zm3j

 ### Your environment